Authored by the expert who managed and guided the team behind the Laos Property Pack

 Sources: WWF-Laos, National Association of REALTORS, Green Policy Platform

-14) Virtual reality tours will be essential for showcasing properties to buyers
+14) Virtual reality tours will become a standard for showcasing properties to buyers

 Virtual reality tours are now a must-have for showcasing properties to potential buyers.